cran-task-views/CompositionalData/CompositionalData.md

 Compositional data analysis is an integral part of geostatistics and geochemistry, areas where the methodology found its first successful applications.
-Data sets here often represent proportions of elements, minerals, or isotopes, and are subject to spatial dependencies (see `r view("SpatioTemporal")` for the task view on spatio-temporial methods and packages).
-In the case of compositional data, these applications require methods that respect their relative nature while taking into account spatial structures and relationships.
+Data sets here often represent proportions of elements, minerals, or isotopes, and are subject to spatial dependencies (see `r view("SpatioTemporal")` for a task view focused on spatiotemporal methods).
+In the case of compositional data, these applications require methods that respect their relative nature while taking into account any spatial structures and relationships.

-This section refers to packages implementing methods for geostatistical modelling, spatial interpolation, variogram analysis, and compositional kriging; as well as techniques for analyzing spatial geochemical compositions.
+Thus, this section refers to packages for geostatistical modelling, spatial interpolation, variogram analysis, and compositional kriging; as well as techniques for analyzing spatial geochemical compositions.
 Note that some methods would be equally applicable to any data set with analogous structures in any other application area.